Nirrmitt/Automated-RP/README.md

 🐙 GitHub: @YOUR_USERNAME
 🔧 Found a bug or have an idea?
 Open an issue or submit a PR.
 I review all contributions!

-📜 License
+### 📜 License
-MIT © Your Name — Feel free to use, adapt, and build upon this for your own projects or learning journey.
+MIT ©Nirrmitt Feel free to use, adapt, and build upon this for your own projects or learning journey.